 Chevron has earned its stripes as the #2 integrated oil company in the US, behind Exxon Mobil.
-In 2014 it reported proved reserves of 11.1 billion barrels of oil equivalent and a daily production of 2.6 million barrels of oil equivalent, 5,550 miles of oil and gas pipeline, and a refining capacity of 2 million barrels of oil per day.
+In 2015 it reported proved reserves of 11.2 billion barrels of oil equivalent and a daily production of 2.6 million barrels of oil equivalent, 5,550 miles of oil and gas pipeline, and a refining capacity of 1.8 million barrels of oil per day.
 Chevron also owns interests in chemicals, mining, and power production businesses.
-The company owns or has stakes in 8,060 gas stations in the US (and 8,600 outside the US) that operate mainly under the Chevron and Texaco brands.
+The company owns or has stakes in 7,860 gas stations in the US (and 6,090 outside the US) that operate mainly under the Chevron, Texaco, and Caltex brands.
 Chevron also owns 50% of chemicals concern Chevron Phillips Chemical.

-The company has operations in Angola, Argentina, Australia, Azerbaijan, Bangladesh, Brazil, Cambodia, Canada, Chad, China, Colombia, Democratic Republic of the Congo, Denmark, Indonesia, Kazakhstan, Myanmar, the Netherlands, Nigeria, Norway, the Partitioned Zone between Saudi Arabia and Kuwait, the Philippines, Republic of the Congo, Singapore, South Africa, South Korea, Thailand, Trinidad and Tobago, the UK, the US, Venezuela, and Vietnam.
+The company has operations in Angola, Argentina, Australia, Azerbaijan, Bangladesh, Brazil, Cambodia, Canada, China, Colombia, Democratic Republic of the Congo, Denmark, Indonesia, Kazakhstan, Myanmar, Nigeria, the Partitioned Zone between Saudi Arabia and Kuwait, the Philippines, Republic of the Congo, Singapore, South Africa, South Korea, Thailand, Trinidad and Tobago, the UK, the US, and Venezuela.

-Chevron's upstream operations consist primarily of exploring for, developing, and producing crude oil and natural gas; liquefaction, transportation and regasification of liquefied natural gas; transporting crude oil via pipelines; processing, transporting, storage and marketing of natural gas; and a gas-to-liquids project.
+Chevron's upstream operations (25% of the company's total revenues in 2015) consist primarily of exploring for, developing, and producing crude oil and natural gas; liquefaction, transportation and regasification of liquefied natural gas; transporting crude oil via pipelines; processing, transporting, storage and marketing of natural gas; and a gas-to-liquids project.

 Other activities include mining, power generation, energy services, alternative fuels, and technology development, as well as corporate administration, financing, insurance, real estate management.